magerx/wallofsheeps/README.md

 Without SSL/TLS, your password is just like streaking.
 Therefore, we recommend that service provider in the list should secure their websites with HTTPS.

-The circle symbolizes that the status of sniffer program.
-Green is online, otherwise offline.

 Installation
 =============